Table of Contents

 an overview of the project, nor a design document.

-They do not need a carefully arranged code tree conforming to the
+They do not need an organized code tree conforming to the

 informal but widespread standards of software source distributions.